LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 If you use ALSA and want to send midi from your hardware (keyboard, control surface etc.), you can add the -X raw or seq option to the ALSA driver.

 Net Manager is an internal client that will run in the server process space.
-Once your jack server launched, just load the Net Manager with this :
+Once your jack server launched, just load the Net Manager with this:

 	 jack_load netmanager